The West Kent Family Grapevine is committed to protecting and respecting your privacy.

 Our lawful basis for processing your general personal data:

-· We use public data to contact local businesses to ask if they would like a free listing or to advertise in our publication.
+We use public data to contact local businesses to ask if they would like a free listing or to advertise in our publication.
 During this process they may give us personal data to make it easier to contact them eg a direct phone number of personal email.
 This information will be checked at least annually.
-This information is held in an Access database on a password secured personal computer and not shared with anyone else.
-It is backed up to a password secured laptop.
+This information is held in an Access database on a password secured laptop and not shared with anyone else.
+It is backed up using cloud-based software Carbonite based in the USA.

 o direct contact,